sarahpenir/sarahpenir.github.io/_posts/2017-10-08-how-to-run-a-process-as-a-background-task.md

   - pgrep
   - ps
   - top
-excerpt: "To my disappointment, much of my experience in wrangling DNA sequences involves short bacterial genomes.
-My workstation, which features a 4.0-Ghz 8-core processor and 32 Gb RAM, had been sufficient for my purposes, but only until I encountered the problem of aligning 147 whole-genome sequences prior to tree building.
-Even though MAFFT allows multithreading, my workstation would have taken weeks to complete the process.
-For fear of not graduating in time, using our project-based server suddenly became compulsory."
 ---

 To my disappointment, much of my experience in wrangling DNA sequences involves short bacterial genomes.
 My workstation, which features a 4.0-Ghz 8-core processor and 32 Gb RAM, had been sufficient for my purposes, but only until I encountered the problem of aligning 147 whole-genome sequences prior to tree building.
-Even though MAFFT allows multithreading, my workstation would have taken weeks to complete the process.
+Even though <a href="https://mafft.cbrc.jp/alignment/software/">MAFFT</a> allows multithreading, my workstation would have taken weeks to complete the process.
 For fear of not graduating in time, using our project-based server suddenly became compulsory.

 <!-- readmore -->